Experience point: Remorting

 "Remorting" (also known as "rebirth", "ascending/ascension", "reincarnating", or "new game plus") is a game mechanic in some role-playing games.
 Once a character reaches a specified level limit, the player can elect to start over with a new version of the character.
 The remorting character generally loses all levels, but gains an advantage that was previously unavailable, such as access to different races, avatars, classes, skills, or otherwise inaccessible play areas within the game.
 A symbol often identifies a remorted character.

 The term "remort" comes from MUDs.
 In some MUDs, players may become immortal characters—administrative staff—simply by advancing to the maximum level.
 These users are generally expected to distance themselves from gameplay, and interaction with players may be severely limited.
 When an immortal chooses to vacate this position to resume playing the game—usually from level one just as with any new character—he or she is said to have remorted, "becoming mortal again".

 Grinding

 Grinding refers to the process of repeating one specific activity over and over.
 This is done, for example, by repeatedly participating in challenges, quests, tasks and events which reward experience points for performing repetitive, often menial challenges.
 This definition can also be used in multi-player games, but it is typically displaced by a much more charged meaning.
 A term intended to describe this style of play without pejorative connotation is optimization, also known as "XP farming".

 Power-leveling

-Power-leveling is using the help of another, stronger player to level a character more quickly than is possible alone.
+Power-leveling is using the help of a stronger player to level a character more quickly than would be possible alone.